pywood21/prop_pred_2023/README.md

 # prop_pred_2023

-The repository aims to present the workflow of CNN model building for predicting mechanical properties of wood in the transverse direction.
+This repository describes our developed method to extract features from the cross-sectional image of wood for predicting their mechanical properties in the transverse direction